ABoredAnalyst/GeoWatcher/README.md

 - IP Address
   - A fallback if none of the other methods are available.
 IP geocoordinates can pinpoint the city, but they are not always accurate, depending on the database.
 They can also easily be spoofed or thrown off by a VPN.

 This powerhsell script essentially asks the Windows GeoLocator service, _"Tell me the best location data you have right now."_ The service then provides the most recent and reliable coordinate fix that the machine was able to acquire using any of the listed methods.
+While GPS and Cell Tower Triangulation are possible ad included as methods, this has only been tested with Wi-Fi Triangulation and the IP address fallback.

-It then runs those coordinates through [Nominatim OpenStreetMap](https://nominatim.openstreetmap.org) to retrieve an approximate address, providing an output with the Timestamp, Latitude, Longitude, a Google Maps link to the location, and a possible address.
+Once a set of coordinates are acquired, it then runs them through [Nominatim OpenStreetMap](https://nominatim.openstreetmap.org) to retrieve an approximate address, providing an output with the Timestamp, Latitude, Longitude, a Google Maps link to the location, and a possible address.

 As for accuracy, when testing this method on devices with known locations in urban areas and Wi-Fi enabled, I found that the coordinates were consistently within a few hundred meters.
 If a machine only had one Wi-Fi access point available (or no Wi-Fi at all), the accuracy would be questionable, as it may have to use the IP's geocoordinates as a reference.